lshift-de/typesetr2/README.md

     > sbt

-(wait for the internet to download if that's the first time you did it)
+(wait for the Internet to download if that's the first time you did it)

     sbt> project core
     sbt> run